-- 1. Students may initiate a request for a clinical site but are not required to solicit sites for their clinical experiences - a.
-The student is to submit information through the Student Initiated Preceptor/Site form to the Clinical Coordinator and the Clinical Assistant - b.
-Students are required to submit form 60 days prior to start of requested rotation - 2.
-Students are not guaranteed placement with an initiated request - 3.
-Final approval by Clinical Coordinator will be based on if the site or preceptor meets program expectations, ARC-PA standards, credentialing, and certifications
+- 1. Students may initiate a request for a clinical site but are not required to solicit sites for their clinical experiences. - a.
+The student is to submit information through the Student Initiated Preceptor/Site form to the Director of Clinical Education and the Clinical Administrative Assistant. - b.
+Students are required to submit form 60 days prior to start of requested rotation. - 2.
+Students are not guaranteed placement with an initiated request. - 3.
+Final approval by Director of Clinical Education will be based on if the site or preceptor meets program expectations, ARC-PA standards, credentialing, and certifications.